 https://sbweb2.tu-freiberg.de/qisserver/rds?state=user&type=0

-The schedule can be found here together with the responsible people for each course in turn here.
+The schedule can be found here and here.

 There’s no funding programme particularly raised by our university to support students.
 However, in Germany there are general funding opportunities from DAAD (Deutscher akademischer Austauschdienst) and maybe there are also other funding agencies that provide substantial stipends or similar.